Skip to main content

 Why use Get steps?

-Get steps are used to retrieve related records (from related models) - they are how you can gather data in addition to the trigger record, to use in subsequent steps.
+Get steps are used to retrieve related records (from related models) - they are how you can gather extra data to use in subsequent steps.

 This is a bit easier to understand when we go through practical examples, so let's use the one in the example Automaton we saw earlier - here it is again (with the Get step showing in the configuration panel on the left-hand side):